Cancer Research UK logo.

 The glands produce hormones and release them into the bloodstream.
 The hormones then travel from the gland to its target cells and connect to a part of the cell called a receptor.
 The connection triggers a response in the cell.
 The type of response depends on the type of hormone.

-The hypothalamus and the pituitary gland Open a glossary item in the brain control the whole hormone system including the levels of hormones in the body.
+The hypothalamus and the in the brain control the whole hormone system including the levels of hormones in the body.

 The hypothalamus